Clinical Practice Guidelines

 Clinical practice guidelines should reflect the best understanding of the science of medicine at the time of publication, but should be used with the clear understanding that continued research may result in new knowledge and changes to the recommendations.

 To be effective, clinical practice guideline recommendations must be implemented.
 When implemented in the clinical setting, clinicians should prioritize those recommendations that have the strongest supporting evidence and the greatest impact on the patient population’s morbidity and mortality.
 Clinical performance measures may be developed from clinical practice guidelines and used in quality improvement initiatives.
 Research should be conducted on how to effectively implement clinical practice guidelines and the impact of their use as quality measures.
-(1995) (2018 July BOD)
+(1995) (2018 COD)